rtlrnd/REMODO/README.md

 Home Assistant is an open source automation software for smart home.
 This chapter explains how to:
 * Install Home Assistant on Raspberry Pi 4
-* Configure IKEA TRÅDFRI integration in Home Assistant
+* Configure Philips Hue Light in Home Assistant
 * Configure keyboard remote integration in Home Assistant
-* Create a rule to use a keyboard to control IKEA TRÅDFRI lightning bulb through Home Assistant
+* Create a rule to use a keyboard to control Philips Hue lightning bulb through Home Assistant

 ## Required Hardware